Tharvesh588/EGSP-FCS-Frontend/docs/api.md

-# Credit Hub API Documentation
+# Credit Hub API Documentation (v1)

-This document provides a comprehensive overview of the API endpoints for the Credit Hub application, designed to manage faculty performance and credits.
+This document provides a comprehensive overview of the v1 API endpoints for the Credit Hub application, designed to manage faculty performance and credits.

 ## Base URL

-All API endpoints described in this document are prefixed with `/api`.
+All API endpoints described in this document are prefixed with `/api/v1`.

 ---

-## 1. Authentication
+## 1. Authentication API

 Endpoints to handle user authentication and session management.

 ### Login

+- **Endpoint:** `POST /api/v1/auth/login`
-Authenticates a user (either faculty or admin) and returns a session token.
+- **Description:** Authenticates a user (either faculty or admin) and returns a session token.

-- **Endpoint:** `POST /api/auth/login`
-- **Description:** Validates user credentials and initiates a session.
 - **Request Body:**
   ```json
   {